danlucraft/redcar/doc/source/develop.rst

   ruby extconf.rb
   make

-You will also need a copy of *ruby-gtksourceview2*, which can be obtained and built like so::
+You will need a copy of *ruby-gtksourceview2*, which can be obtained and built like so::

   wget http://redcareditor.com/packages/ruby-gtksourceview2.tar.bz2